 Overall, we have found similar patterns of declines in abundance and diversity of birds, although some species are more sensitive to radiation than others.
 We have also found declines in some insects, such as butterflies, which may reflect the accumulation of harmful mutations over multiple generations.

-Our most recent studies at Fukushima have benefited from more sophisticated analyses of radiation doses received by animals.
-In our most recent paper, we teamed up with radioecologists to reconstruct the doses received by about 7,000 birds.
+Our studies at Fukushima have benefited from more sophisticated analyses of radiation doses received by animals.
+In one paper, we teamed up with radioecologists to reconstruct the doses received by about 7,000 birds.
 The parallels we have found between Chernobyl and Fukushima provide strong evidence that radiation is the underlying cause of the effects we have observed in both locations.

 Unfortunately these official assessments were largely based on predictions from theoretical models, not on direct empirical observations of the plants and animals living in these regions.
 Based on our research, and that of others, it is now known that animals living under the full range of stresses in nature are far more sensitive to the effects of radiation than previously believed.
 Although field studies sometimes lack the controlled settings needed for precise scientific experimentation, they make up for this with a more realistic description of natural processes.